How To Succeed In The Property Investment World

 As you get into property investing, you’ll likely run across many different purchase scenarios.
 Each may require a different approach in handling the purchase and/or rehab financing.

 - Buying foreclosures: You may need hard money.
-That’s financing based mostly on the value of the property and not your credit.
+That’s financing based mostly on the property valuation and not your credit.

 - Buying probate property: Probate deals can be quite lucrative, but often the time to closing can be quite long.
 You’ll have to plan accordingly.